edwardstock/yii2-queue/README.md

 ### Also you can store failed jobs into db

-First, run migration to create table of failed jobs
+First, run migration to create table with failed jobs
 ```
  ./yii queue/failed-table
 ```